Financial

 Preparing for the CFP Exam

 The CFP Board recommends anybody looking to pass this exam study for at least 250 hours.
 It’s best to start training several months before the exam.
-Then, with the right study plan and the best study materials, you can be well prepared for the test.
+Then, with the right study plan and the best study materials, you can be well-prepared for the test.

 Frequently Asked Questions About Becoming a CFP